 Setting up the trap and the kittens

-If you don’t know about mom’s personality it’s best to presume she is feral or unfriendly and will not come to you, and may come to her kittens if you are too near.
+If you don’t know about mom’s personality it’s best to presume she is feral or unfriendly and will not come to you, and may not come to her kittens if you are too near.
 Even formerly socialized cats can be resistant to human contact when they’ve been forced to survive outdoors.

 The kittens are safely tucked in a carrier which is prepared for kittens of their age in the weather conditions that exist.
 The front of the carrier is placed up against the back end of the trap so the kittens can be seen and clearly heard when she looks into the trap.

 Then the entire length of trap and carrier is covered with one cover so that when mom inspects the situation she sees that the only way to get her kittens is to go into the trap and head for the back of it, in the process stepping on the plate that closes the door.